BhavanaAvusula1/Image-Generation-using-Stable-Diffusion-and-ComfyUI/README.md

 # Image Generation Using Stable Diffusion & ComfyUI

-This collection dives into Stable Diffusion, a smart AI tool that can create impressive images, along with ComfyUI, a user-friendly interface that gives you more control over how the images are made.
+This repository explores Stable Diffusion, a powerful AI model for generating high-quality images, and ComfyUI, a modular node-based interface that enhances control and customization.